HomeBest and Top of Gardening91 Best Blue Flowers For the Garden

 USDA Zones: 7-9

-The low-growing periwinkle is an evergreen ground cover plant that produces blue-purple flowers in the spring.
+The low-growing periwinkle is an evergreen ground cover plant that produces blue-purple flowers.

 77. Petunia